jannis-bolzern/movebank-ssf-homerange/Readme.md

 <!-- (100-150 words) -->
 <!-- What data will you use?
 Will you require additional context data?
 Where do you get this data from?
 Do you already have all the data? -->

-We will use the following wild animal tracking data published on Movebank under a Creative Commons license by three different research groups (see references)
+We will use the following wild animal tracking data published on Movebank under a Creative Commons license by three different research groups (see references).

 * Red fox data for rural areas (GPS-based, Wiltshire, UK)
-* Red fox data for remote areas (Argos-based, from Bylot island and from Herschel island, Canada)
+* Red fox data for remote areas (Argos-based, from the uninhabitated islands Bylot and Herschel, Canada)
 * Bobcat and Coyote data for remote areas with some rural structures (GPS-based, northern Washington, US)

 For the human footprint data, we will use the global 100 meter resolution terrestrial human footprint data (HFP-100) by Joe Mazzariello et al. The data can be read in Python, R, or any other script that has libraries that can interpret geospatial data (such as folium).

-For land use in Washington, US, we will rely on the General Land Use Final Dataset published by Washington Spatial Data ([link](https://geo.wa.gov/datasets/a0ddbd4e0e2141b3841a6a42ff5aff46_0/explore?location=48.347066%2C-118.420235%2C9.91)).
+If required, for land use in Washington, US, we will rely on the General Land Use Final Dataset published by Washington Spatial Data ([link](https://geo.wa.gov/datasets/a0ddbd4e0e2141b3841a6a42ff5aff46_0/explore?location=48.347066%2C-118.420235%2C9.91)) and for land use in the UK on gov.uk data ([link](https://www.data.gov.uk/dataset/946ce540-de76-441e-bac8-624f30cace8a/land-cover-map-2021-10m-classified-pixels-gb)).

 ## Analytical concepts
 <!-- (100-200 words) -->